 - Research the state and local laws where you will be traveling.
 CBD is federally legal, but some states have not rewritten state law yet, causing legislative confusion.
 Make sure you adhere to the rules and regulations wherever you go.

-- If your CBD is in a liquid or oil form, make sure it is less than 3.4 fluid ounces, the maximum amount of liquid you can bring in a carry-on.
+- If you’re taking CBD oil, make sure it is less than 3.4 fluid ounces, the maximum amount of liquid you can bring in a carry-on.
+CBD gummies or CBD capsules are a great alternative, too!

-- Retain proof (like packaging or certifications) that your CBD complies with the THC percentage limit or is FDA-approved
+- Retain proof (like packaging or certifications) that your CBD complies with the THC percentage limit or is FDA-approved.
+Winged products have QR codes that lead you to our Certificate of Analysis for the product.

-CBD can be helpful for the stresses that can come along with traveling, from air turbulence to learning your way around a new city.
-And thankfully, it’s legal to fly with these products, provided they meet the above TSA standards.
-Just be sure that CBD is also legal in whatever state or region you’re headed, and if it’s not, consider leaving your products in your luggage or at home.
+Products with CBD extract can be helpful for the stresses that can come along with traveling, from air turbulence to learning your way around a new city.
+And thankfully, it’s legal to fly with these products, provided they meet the aforementioned TSA standards.
+Just be sure that CBD is also legal in whatever state or region you’re headed, and if it’s not, consider leaving your products at home.
 Bon voyage!